course-details-portlet

 Course materials

-Course material and literature will be announced on the course’s Blackboard page.
+Course material and litterature will be announced on the course pages on NTNU's learning platform.

 Credit reductions